Mitali Mukherjee on why to apply for our Fellowships: “The answer to the industry's problems will come from within journalists”

 Q. Some journalists would hesitate before taking a break for something like this.
 How would you say the Fellowship might be useful for their careers?

-A. I would flip the question and say our Journalist Fellowships are not a break from journalism, but instead a chance to think deeper about issues around journalism.
+A. I would flip the question and say our Journalist Fellowships are not a break from journalism, but instead a chance to think more deeply about issues around journalism.
 It is a unique and rare opportunity many practising journalists do not get while on the daily and weekly treadmill of news reporting.

 This is core to the future of the industry in terms of the solutions you may draw from your time here and also critical for building and scaling your professional network.
 The opportunity to interact and engage with journalists who work in every part of the world is an incredible professional asset and learning that will be with you for a lifetime.